bry/bry/README.md

 🧑🏻‍💻 Senior Software Engineer

-⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where recreational doubles badminton players track their health and performance, build their player profile, connect with others, and create opportunities to earn through sports (coaching, prize tournament invitationals, sponsorships, player merch store)
+⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where recreational doubles badminton players track their health and performance, build their player profile, connect with others, and create opportunities to earn through sports

 ⚙️ Experienced in product development & platform engineering, web and database applications